AdamTakvam/DrBash/README.md

 Q: What are derivatives of Debian?

-The Linux ecosystem of operating systems is organized into families.
-Families have a progenitor or "root distribution" that leads the way by starting witgh the Linux kernel and making all of the fundamental tooling and pathing decisions necessary to make the kernel into a full-fledged operating system.
+The Linux ecosystem of operating systems is organized into "families" or "lineages".
+Families have a progenitor or "upstream distribution" that leads the way by starting with the Linux kernel and making all of the fundamental tooling and pathing decisions necessary to make the kernel into a full-fledged operating system.<br>
-Within a family, there may or may not exist derivatives of a core distro.
-Other distributions or "distros" put theirr own spin on the root distribution, but usually stop short of making any fundamental changes thgat would break script compatibility.
+Within a family, there may or may not exist derivatives of this upstream distribution.
+Other distributions or "distros" put their own spin on the upstream distro, but usually stop short of making any fundamental changes that would break script compatibility.

 Q: That is quite a big assumption that you've based these scripts on.
-What if I'm inclined to help expand the range of systems these scripts work on?
+What if I'm inclined to expand the range of systems these scripts work on?

-A: If you are running another distro, notice a script not working properly, are motivated to get the script working on that distro, and add proper conditional code to make your changes take effect only on the distros you've tested and certified the functionality on, then by all means issue a pull request for that shizz.
+A: If you are running another distro, notice a script not working properly, are motivated to get the script working on that distro, and add proper conditional code to make your changes take effect only on the distros you've tested and certified the functionality on, then by all means issue a pull request for that shizz.<br>
 However, I'm not especially interested in backports to earlier versions of Bash prior to 4 because I'm well aware that I make heavy use of Bash-isms that didn't exist in Bash 3.
 So let's just let the past stay in the past, OK?

 Q: Why can't I install these utilities as a package with apt?